 Similarly, any forms of "income support" the granting of which is entirely within the discretion of the Director, is unappealable.
 Examples of this would include the Director's decision to reduce budgetary requirements of a recipient after three months residence in a women's shelter or a hospital.

-It is important to distinguish these specific "non-appealable" "discretionary items from or mandatory income support and benefits which may have an ELEMENT of discretion in HOW they are granted - not IF they are granted.
+It is important to distinguish these specific "non-appealable" "discretionary items from mandatory income support and benefits which may have an element of discretion in how they are granted - not IF they are granted.
 These latter are appealable.

 Such "non-appealable" decisions, while not subject to statutory appeal through the Social Benefits Tribunal, may in fact be reviewable by the courts for such things as lack of jurisdiction, failure to address the exercise of statutory discretion, constitutional violation or other reasons.
 See the discussion in Ch.10 "Appeals and Other Remedies" - especially judicial review, lawsuits, Charter and Human Rights Code remedies.